-Humber’s Information Technology graduate certificate program is designed to support students without an information technology (IT) background.
+Humber’s Information Technology Solutions graduate certificate program prepares students without an IT background to step into the IT industry.
 Our program’s first semester includes an introduction to software development, database concepts and web development.
-In subsequent semesters, through a range of elective courses, students engage in advanced study of a variety of information technology topics in areas including database development, database administration, data warehouse, business intelligence , big data, enterprise software development (.NET/Java), web development, and mobile application development (Android and iOS).
+In subsequent semesters, through a range of elective courses, students engage in practical learning in a variety of advanced IT topics including database development and administration, business intelligence, big data, software development, web development, and mobile application development.

 Upon successful completion of the program, a graduate will:

 Graduates may qualify for full-time and freelance employment as enterprise software developers; junior and intermediate software developers; enterprise programmers; web developers; database developers; database administrators; big data developers; business intelligence report developers; data warehouse developers; mobile app developers in corporate, small- and medium-sized businesses, government, entertainment, education, health care and the not-for-profit sector.

 Oracle Certified Professional (OCP)